simonandreashuber/digitalWrite_shift_register_74HC595/README.md

 # digitalWrite_shift_register_74HC595
 This is a small script which allows you to use the shift register 74HC595 with a digitalWrite command.
 Its based on an Arduino Uno and written in C++. enjoy
+You are allowed to use it for your project.
+You would appreciate it if you give me credits, but you don't have to.
+You are not allowed to  claim its your work or upload just my file under your name.